dime-worldbank/iehfc/paper/paper.md

 #### Check Configuration Summary

+The set of checks, and their configurations, available in the IEHFC app is summarized in the table below.

 | Check                                | Output                                           | Required Variables                          | Optional Variables                                                                  |
 |--------------------------------------|--------------------------------------------------|----------------------------------------------|--------------------------------------------------------------------------------------|
 | Duplicate                            | Duplicate Check Based on ID Table               | ID Variable                                 | Additional Display Variables                                                        |